Chart Color Schemes

 Infrastructure

-Munno Para West - Angle Vale has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Munno Para West - Angle Vale has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects likely to affect the region.
-Notable projects include Riverbanks Precinct - Stage 3 & 4 (Munno Para West), Angle Vale Village Shopping Centre Expansion, Coles Supermarket at Vale Estate Angle Vale, and Trinity College Gawler River / Angle Vale Campus.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 37 projects that could affect the region.
+Notable initiatives include Angle Vale Water and Sewer Infrastructure, Riverbanks Precinct - Stage 3 & 4 (Munno Para West), Angle Vale Village Shopping Centre Expansion and Coles Supermarket, and Vale Estate Angle Vale.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.